silinternational/terraform-modules/aws/asg-efs/README.md

  - `additional_security_groups` - List of additional security groups (in addition to default vpc security group)
  - `associate_public_ip_address` - true/false - Whether or not to associate public ip addresses with instances.
 Default: false
  - `additional_user_data` - command to append to the EC2 user\_data, default is ""
- - `tags` - A list of tag definitions in JSON format to be applied to the asg.
+ - `tags` - A list of tag definitions to be applied to the asg.
+See example below.

 ## Outputs